zzemu-cn/LASER310_FPGA/README.md

 BASIC_P1.5C.vz is an extended Basic for Laser 310 developed by XinMin Peng in 80's.

-MONITORR.vz is an award winning CALL-151 like system monitor tool for Laser 310.
+MONITORR.vz is a Laser 310 system monitor.

 More details on these VZ300/Laser310 softwares to follow.